LouisLeNezet/LouisLeNezet/README.md

 # Hi there 👋

 ## About me
-Hi there!
 I'm a PhD genomic bioinformatician with a passion for open science and FAIR data.
 My research focuses on developing and applying computational methods for analyzing genomic data.
 I am particularly interested in using open-source tools and workflows to ensure reproducibility and facilitate data sharing.

 I am an active member of the nf-core community, where I contribute to the development of best practices for next-generation sequencing data analysis.